mdp-toolkit/mdp-docs/source/development.rst

     # do some history cleaning
     git rebase -i $(git merge-base origin/master my_new_feature)
-    # nuke the branch on sf
+    # nuke the branch on github
     git push origin :my_new_feature
     # upload a new version of the branch
     git push origin my_new_feature